Cholee took several theology classes during college and enjoys partaking in bible studies and diving deep into

 - Canonical: Official 27 books of the New Testament

 - Non-Canonical: Books deemed unnecessary for the New Testament; separate from the Apocrypha

 - Apocrypha: Anonymous Jewish or Christian texts containing prophetic or symbolic visions that did not make it into the bible

 - Theophilus: Lover of God

 Despite each gospel being written during different time periods and in completely different historical situations and locations, they have similar storylines and ideas of Jesus's life.
 Jesus's character and history are portrayed differently in these works, yet they do not contradict each other.
-The different works compliment each other and provide a harmonious detailed description of Jesus' life.
+The different works compliment each other and provide a harmonious detailed description of Jesus's life.

 Below is a map that shows where each of the gospels was most likely written.